GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 <script src="offscreen.js"></script>
 ```

-This file can be saved in the root of our project, as `offscreen.html`.
+Save this file in the root of our project, as `offscreen.html`.

-As mentioned we are including a script called [offscreen.js`, this will be another file we need to bundle with our extension.
-It will be where we are actually getting geolocation information, and sending that information back to our service worker.
-We can send and receive messages between it and our service worker.
+As mentioned you need a script called `offscreen.js`.
+You'll also need to bundle this with your extension.
+It will be where you actually get geolocation information, and send that information back to the service worker.
+You can send and receive messages between it and your service worker.

 {% Label %}offscreen.js:{% endLabel %}